2 Min Read

 As is predictable with a term that’s inherently digitally-based, the pronunciation can be easy to confuse.
 Phonetically sounded out as ‘m-eem’, this seemingly simple creation is often the cause of tears down our cheeks and stitches in our sides.

-Memes can be an idea, behaviour or style, and they spread from person to person within a culture.
+Memes can be an idea, behavior or style, and they spread from person to person within a culture.
 They come in the form of an image, animated gif, hyperlink, video, picture, website, or hashtag.
 Perhaps you’ve come across doge, soon, or *tips fedora* and had a little giggle to yourself.
 You may have taken a screenshot of a particularly funny meme and sent it to a friend, or you might have even shared it on social media.
-Maybe you tried to go that extra mile, and make a popular meme all by yourself.
+Maybe you tried to go that extra mile and make a popular meme all by yourself.

 Whichever way you look at it, memes indeed have the ability to be an uplifting way to bring people together – and to pull them apart.
 Like any cultural practice, memes have the power to segregate groups and to poke fun (It’s a brave man who dares to wear a fedora in 2016).
 Often humorous and sometimes shocking, memes are a true demonstration of the modern power of virality (we desperately want a Shiba puppy).

 The prevalence of social media via the internet means that, if you so wish, your interests can constantly be on display.
-Memes are just another way to utilise these platforms to express yourself digitally.
+Memes are just another way to utilize these platforms to express yourself digitally.
 This tendency for sharing means memes undeniably exhibit a bandwagon effect.
 For instance, the more shares a meme has, the more likely it is to be read and then shared again.
 Like a rolling snowball gathering mass, a successful meme knows no bounds.
 This constant penchant for sharing also means that memes are fundamentally ever-changing – if content is shared but does not evolve, it is viral content, not a meme.
 Thus, social media and memes share a symbiotic mutualistic relationship; that is, they exist simultaneously, side-by-side, benefitting one another and helping the other grow.

 Overwhelmed?
 Let us break it down for you with this helpful timeline.